Pingree Park

 About the Location

-A second phase of renovations launched in 2018 introduced new walking paths, a grass amphitheater, and expanded greenery along East Forest Avenue.
+The park's evolution continued in 2018 with a second wave of improvements that added winding walking paths, a natural grass amphitheater, and expanded the green canopy along East Forest Avenue.

 All Features & Facilities